cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

     }

-This creates a new FileSet named *lines* that uses ``TextInputFormat`` and ``TextOutputFormat.`` For the output format, we specify an additional property to make it use a colon as the separator.
+This creates a new FileSet named *lines* that uses ``TextInputFormat`` and ``TextOutputFormat.`` For the output format, we specify an additional property to make it use a colon as the separator between the key and the value in each line of output.
 If you do not specify a base path, the dataset framework will generate a path based on the dataset name.
 If you do not specify an input format, you will not be able to use this as the input for a MapReduce Job; similarly, for the output format.